-Join Aaron Quigley for an in-depth discussion in this video Adding students to a class, part of Up and Running with Desire2Learn.
+Join Aaron Quigley for an in-depth discussion in this video Adding students to a class, part of Learning Desire2Learn.

 In order to explore how Desire2Learn plays out in the classroom, we need to go ahead and add some students to our course.
 So we can start using the course management functions.
 To do this we're going to click on our Edit Course icon we added in the upper navigation.
 From here we're going to scroll down to Learner Management and we're going to click on Classlist.
 Now currently in our class list, the only person enrolled is us as the teacher.
 From the class list home page, we're going to go and click on Add Participants.
 Now, there's three different ways that we can add participants to this class.
 We can look for existing users, such as other teachers in your organizational unit all ready using Desire to Learn.